cs3org/OCM-API/IETF-RFC.md

                     - `view` allows access to the web app in view-only mode.
                     - `read` allows read and download access via the web app.
                     - `write` allows full editing rights via the web app.
-                    - `mfa-enforced` requires the user accessing the resource to be MFA-authenticated.
-This permission MAY be used if the provider exposes the `mfa-capable` capability.
      * OPTIONAL sharedSecret (string)
                     An optional secret to be used to access the remote web app, for example in the form of a bearer token.